zentuit/unity3d-store/README.md

 #### Compatibility

-This WP8 plugin work on Unity 4.5.4, Unity fix some major bug for including assembly and winmd.
+This WP8 plugin work on Unity 4.5.4 and above 4.x versions, Unity fix some major bug to include assembly and winmd.

-You need to setup the Unity Player to ".NET 2.0" instead of ".NET 2.0 Subset" Player Settings -> Api Compatibility Level -> .NET 2.0
+Because of a regression on winmd Unity 5.0.0 is still not supported.
+A fix is in progress by Unity.

 #### IAP Test Mode